robhinds/food-science-site/recipes/_posts/2021-10-13-bbq-rack-lamb.md

 <br>

 ## 2. Preparing rack of lamb for cooking
 There really is very little to this part, all we will do is score the fat-cap on the top of the rack of lamb and then generously salt it.
+When I score it, I generally go for a diamond pattern (diagonal slices in one direction, then opposite diagonal slices to create a diamond pattern).

 Even if I am doing a herb crusted rack of lamb, the initial prep stage is always the same.
 You can add other flavours, but it really doesn't need it.